Dr. Reza Barati Ghahfarokhi

 o I founded KU’s SPE PetroBowl team and coached them in both national and international events since 2012.
 This has given our program and students a good deal of exposure.
 Our team has been selected as one of the top 4 teams in regional competitions twice.

 o I was invited to serve as a member of the Steering Committee and a Session Chair for the SPE’s “Waterless Frac – Reducing Water use and the Future of Reservoir Stimulation in a Waterless World” forum (2017).
-This service will also expose our work on waterless fracturing to the industry and give an opportunity to discuss our work with esteemed researchers from industry.
+This service will also expose our work on waterless fracturing to the industry and allow discussion of our work with esteemed researchers from industry.

-o I organized the 12th International Symposium on Reservoir Wettability and its Effects on Oil Recovery at the Oread Hotel, Lawrence, KS on October 7-8 of 2015.
-Nearly 70 researchers attended the symposium, which drew visitors from as far away as China, Norway, France and Brazil.
+o I organized the 12th International Symposium on Reservoir Wettability and its Effects on Oil Recovery at the Oread Hotel, Lawrence, KS on October 7-8, 2015.
+Nearly 70 researchers attended the symposium, which drew visitors from as far away as China, Norway, France, and Brazil.
 This was the first international Petroleum Engineering meeting hosted by KU.